Kumari-Manisha/Spoken_Language_Identifier-STREAM/README.md

 **Models based on the sample data and their accuracy score:**

-o   The artificial neural network-  90 %
+	* The artificial neural network-  90 %

-o   Decision tree- 90%
+	*  Decision tree- 90%

-o   Random Forest- 86%
+ 	*  Random Forest- 86%

-o   SVM-  100%
+	*  SVM-  100%